Access Point: What Is It, And What Are Its Advantages?

 What Is An Access Point?

 An access point connects to a wired router, switch, or hub via an Ethernet cable, from where it projects a WiFi signal to a dedicated area.
 It is the device that creates a WLAN (wireless local area network) and provides the connection to multiple devices simultaneously.
-It can also be utilised to extend the wired networks to wireless devices.
+They can also be utilised to extend the wired networks to wireless devices.
 It is quite easy to install an access point to conveniently connect all devices in your network without the mess of wires and cables.

 Advantages of Using Wireless Access Points